Finding out that you have motor neurone disease (MND) can be overwhelming for you and your family.

 You can decide how and when to share the news and figure out a strategy for managing important relationships that help you, and others around you, better deal with what’s going on.

 Your family and friends will probably react in a wide variety of ways to the diagnosis.
-They may not know what to say when you tell them, or when they see you later.
+They may not know what to say.

 It’s good to take some time to think about:

 You may not be ready to talk about the diagnosis early on.
-Having to repeat your story over and over may become tiresome or may upset you, so taking the time to think about an approach that will work for you may help you feel more comfortable.
+Having to repeat your story over and over can be hard.
+Taking time to think about the best approach for you may help you feel more comfortable.
+If you find it’s too much to tell everyone, you may choose to tell close family and friends at first.

 Friends and family are often shocked and upset by the news.
 They may be:

-They may even say nothing because they’re afraid of saying the wrong thing.
+They may even say nothing because they are afraid to say the wrong thing.

-Some people with MND begin to isolate themselves to avoid having to deal with their family and friends’ reactions.
+Some people with MND may start to avoid people so they don’t have to deal with their family and friends’ reactions.

-How you decide to share your diagnosis and handle this is up to you, but you may like to think about the tips below for helping to work through the process.
+How you decide to share your diagnosis and handle this is up to you.
+However, the tips below could help you work through the process and develop a strategy.

 Being prepared: